 Top pen display: Wacom Cintiq

-In more affordable options, we also really like the XP-Pen 22E and Yiynova MVP22U .
+Other good choices we’ve reviewed are the Yiynova MVP22U .
 They bring a larger tablet with screen to those on a budget.
 The Ugee 2150 is also a good choice.
 Artisul makes tablet monitors with great build quality and straightforward drivers in the 10″-13″ category.
 The Huion 610 Pro graphics tablet does a lot of what the Intuos does.

 We test and review a lot of these non-Wacom offerings on this blog.

 Portable tablets are great travel companions–not only can you draw, write, type, and transmit, but they can serve as cameras, phones, and navigators.
 They are good digital sketchbooks.

 We love the iPad Pro 12.9″ because of its size and the tilt-sensitive Apple Pencil.
 It’s an excellent stylus for drawing.
 It even lets you use the side of the tip to do shading.

 The Apple Pencil at 22 grams weighs a few more grams than most active pens and it’s skinny.
 While most artists are happy with it, there are some who don’t like the thinness.
 Using a rubber grip should help with comfort.
 It has a fairly slippery surface.